Murder of Jeff Hall: Trial

 Despite his age, ten-year-old Joseph Hall was charged with the murder of his father.
 If convicted, he faced incarceration at a juvenile detention facility, although he could not have been held past the age of 25.

 Joseph's attorneys initially considered a defense of not guilty by reason of insanity.
 The defense argued that the child had developmental disabilities and was conditioned to violence by growing up in an abusive household.
-According to court records, Joseph was of low-average intelligence and suffered from attention deficit hyperactivity disorder.
+According to court records, Joseph was of low intelligence and suffered from attention deficit hyperactivity disorder.
 Joseph's public defender quoted the boy as saying, "I thought if I shoot him maybe he won't be able to hurt us."

 Prosecutors claimed that the murder was premeditated.
 According to the prosecution, Joseph told his sister days in advance that he had planned on shooting their father.
 He also had a history of violent behavior dating back to kindergarten, when he stabbed a teacher with a pencil.
 The district attorney portrayed Jeff Hall as a "loving father" and contended that his Nazism had nothing to do with the murder.

 In 2013, Joseph was found guilty of murder.
 The judge ruled that "the minor knew what he did was wrong" and that "there was planning and understanding in the commission of this crime."
 During the sentencing hearing, lawyers presented evidence about Joseph's psychological well-being.
-Joseph was sentenced to juvenile detention until he reaches the age of 23.
+Joseph was sentenced to juvenile detention until he reached the age of 23 on June 19, 2023.

-In 2015, the California Supreme Court declined to take Joseph's case, letting stand a ruling that a 10 year old should be able to understand his Miranda rights.
+In 2015, the California Supreme Court declined to take Joseph's case, letting stand a ruling that a 10-year-old should be able to understand his Miranda rights.
 The United States Supreme Court also declined to hear the case, denying a petition for a writ of certiorari in 2016.

-In popular culture

-Hall's murder was featured in an episode of Killer Kids.